ZhaoheDai/ZhaoheDai.github.io/_pages/people.md

  * 2025.03-present, 卢淅萌, Ximeng Lu is working on twisted elastica.

- * 2025.11-present, 龙想, Xiang Long is working on mechanics of liquid blisters.
+ * 2025.11-present, 龙想, Xiang Long is working on statics and dynamics of liquid blisters.

 <br>